16 August 2021

 Many authors and publishers have generously made educational resources available for schools to use during the COVID-19 crisis.
-The Australian school sector is grateful to these authors and publishers for their support, and encourages teachers to continue to support the Australian creative community at this difficult time, whether it is by reading Australian stories to children under the new COVID-19 Storytime Agreement, or exploring the many resources that Australian publishers have made available to support teachers during remote learning due to the COVID-19 crisis.
+The Australian school sector is grateful to these authors and publishers for their support, and encourages teachers to continue to support the Australian creative community at this difficult time, whether it is by reading Australian stories to children under the COVID-19 Storytime Arrangement, or exploring the many resources that Australian publishers have made available to support teachers during remote learning due to the COVID-19 crisis.

 There are a number of other freely available resources such as open educational resources, and Creative Common licensed resources.
 This information sheet does not apply to those free and openly licensed resources.

 NCU has been receiving many questions about how teachers are allowed to use the resources that have been made available by publishers to use to support schools delivering remote learning due to COVID-19.